ivazquez/clonal-heterogeneity/README.md

 ## Source code

 The source code contains notebooks to reproduce the manuscript figures.
+These are found in the `src/` directory.
+To install all requirements and modify the notebooks locally, run the following commands in `src/`:

     $ pip install -r requirements.txt
 	$ jupyter notebook